Vehicle-data507/Real-world-data/README.md

 | Vehicle#10     | Electric bus      | LFP              | 505                         | 715956                | 27677                   | 0.1                     |

-NCM refers to Nickel Cobalt Manganese lithium-ion batteries, while LFP refers to Lithium Iron Phosphate batteries
+NCM refers to Nickel Cobalt Manganese lithium-ion batteries, while LFP refers to Lithium Iron Phosphate batteries Cumulative mileage refers to the total distance traveled by the vehicle within the scope of this dataset.

 ## Battery Pack Structure